-But it is not as immediate as the Brexit vote.
-The vote itself has no legal power.
-And however difficult it is to believe, for now everything stands just as it was a week ago.
-The changes are in the atmosphere, in the way people feel and think, in the way they are now planning their future, in the value of their assets, but not in the validity of any existing document, visa, status, legal title to ownership of property, or right to work.
+But the consequences are not as immediately obvious as the outcome of Brexit vote.
+The vote has no legal power but it ushers in the atmosphere we are going to enjoy for some time.
+And however difficult it is to believe, from a legal perspective, everything stands just as it was a week ago, at least for now.
+The changes are subtle, in how people feel and think, in the way they are now planning their future, in the value of their assets, but not in the validity of any existing document, visas, status, legal title to ownership of property, or right to work.

 Not that this status quo will never change.
 The government has announced that immigration status of EU nationals and their family members will depend on post-exit arrangements which have not yet been worked out.
 They will take a while to shape.
 Yet, those who are settled in the UK are not threatened with expulsion and those who have not yet acquired permanent right of residence, but are at present exercising their Treaty rights in the UK, are most likely to be allowed to continue where they are, possibly jumping through some additional bureaucratic hoops and loops as they go.